Skip to main content

 }

-The Retry-After header always accompanies this code.
-Wait the indicated duration before retrying.
+No details field.
+The Retry-After header always accompanies this code, expressed in seconds.
+Wait at least this duration before retrying.
 See the rate limiting guide for backoff strategies.

 Server codes (5xx)